neurobioinfo/miRNA_workflow/README.md

 ### B) EXECUTION:

-1. Run the script "final-pipeline_new.sh" with this arguments :
+1. Run the script "final-pipeline_new_noUMIs.sh" with this arguments :

 	1. Input directory
 	2. Output directory